-And since you’ll be parked in front of a TV for the next couple weeks, let’s make sure it’s a nice one.
+Since you'll need to park yourself in front of a TV for the next couple weeks, you might as well make it a nice one.
 Ideally, one of the largest in America.

 To help with that, here are 11 of the biggest, brightest ways around the country to watch some plucky Cinderella ruin your bracket.